 (Check out the stats from MapMyHike)*

-- Elevation Change – 800 ft
+- Elevation Change – About 3800 ft.

 * MapMyHike is not necessarily accurate, as the GPS signal fades in and out – but it still provides some fun and interesting information.